 As a critical indicator of the health of your merchant account, it's no surprise that cash flow can significantly impact performance.
 A lack of funds presents significant challenges for maintaining inventory, investing in growth initiatives and new resources, and making regular payments.

-Poor cash management can cause headaches and unwelcome surprises, halting growth and resulting in an unprofessional image to your customers if left unchecked.
-With FBA services, cash flow issues can jeopardize your performance, including being de-platformed (or at least losing visibility amongst the competition).
+Poor cash management can cause headaches and unwelcome surprises, halting growth and resulting in an unprofessional image if left unchecked.
+Amazon FBA cash flow issues can jeopardize your performance, including being de-platformed (or at least losing visibility amongst the competition).

 Problems Paying Staff